 Female genital mutilation is reportedly not practiced in Swaziland.

-The 2006-2007 Demographic and Health Survey found that overall 51 percent of married women use contraception and 48 percent use modern methods of contraception.
-Access to reproductive health services is a challenge with 24 percent of married women reporting an unmet need with respect to family planning.
-The survey also revealed negative attitudes amongst men in Swaziland towards family planning with more than 6 out of 10 men believing that a woman who uses contraception may become promiscuous.
+The 2006-2007 Demographic and Health Survey found that overall 51% of married women use contraception and 48% use modern methods of contraception (36.6% among all women age 15-49).
+The 2010 MICS4 reports that 13% of women age 15-49 married or in a union have an unmet need for contraception.
+The DHS survey also reveals negative attitudes amongst men in Swaziland towards family planning with more than 6 out of 10 men believing that a woman who uses contraception may become promiscuous.

 There is no evidence to suggest that Swaziland is a country of concern in relation to missing women.

 Gender disaggregated data on rates of infant mortality and early childhood nutrition show that girls and boys fair relatively the same in Swaziland, with boys at a slight disadvantage.

 With respect to access to education, UNICEF data shows that gender parity has been achieved in primary school enrolments indicating that there is little preferential treatment of sons with respect to primary education.
 However, the United Nations Swaziland office reports that a gender gap emerges in progression to secondary and tertiary education, with gender inequalities in access to education starting at the age of 16.
 This data indicates the possibility of preferential treatment of men with access to higher education, possibly due to high pregnancy rates and early marriages among women.According to the educational policy, a female pupil is suspended from school if she becomes pregnant.
 Girls and young women also increasingly bearing the responsibility for care in the context of HIV/AIDS in Swaziland, suggesting increasing time poverty amongst girls and young women, compared to their male counterparts.